Sonic The Hedgehog

 - gameplay2 mentions

-The gameplay is criticized for lacking the spin-dash mechanic, which many players feel is essential for a satisfying experience, leading to a slower overall pace.
-While it offers options for fast or cautious play, the absence of instant gratification detracts from the overall enjoyment.
+The gameplay is criticized for lacking the spin-dash mechanic, which many players feel is essential, leading to a slower overall experience focused on building momentum rather than instant gratification.
+While players can choose between fast-paced or cautious approaches, the absence of familiar mechanics detracts from the overall enjoyment.

 “It really does show its irrelevancy in that sense, especially with the lack of the spin-dash, which was disappointing for me since I played Sonic 2, Mania, and Generations before this.
 At many times, the game felt like it was lacking a crucial mechanic.
 Its focus was on building up momentum instead of providing the instant gratification that comes with spin-dashes, making everything feel slower overall.”

-“The gameplay is okay, but you can either play the fast way or take the slow approach out of fear of losing a life.”
+“The gameplay is okay; you can choose to do things the fast way or take a cautious approach, running slowly out of fear of losing a life.”

 - stability1 mentions